gullevek/zabbix-postfix-monitoring/Postfix-Monitoring/README.md

 Postfix Monitoring for Zabbix
 =============================

-All templates are created for Zabbix 4.0 and test with Debian Postfix
+All templates are created for Zabbix 4.0 and test with Postfix 3.x

 There are three templates
 * Template App Postfix Simple